Vanisha1234/K8s-CoreConcepts/README.md

 Kubelet is always installed manually and not directly from binaries.
 To check for running processes - ps aux | grep kubelet

+KUBE PROXY
+In order to make services accessible throughout the cluster , kube proxy is used and is installed on every node.
+It is Responsible to create rules on each pod everytime a new service is created  to forward the traffic to that service.
+It does this using iptables rules.
+To check kubeproxy as pod - kubectl get pods -n kube-system

+PODS
+Containers are not deployed directly in kubernetes.
+They are encapsulated in a kubernetes objects called pods.
+Its a single instance of an application and smallest object in a k8s cluster.
+If load increases, a new pod with a container is deployed / a new node with a new pod is deployed within the cluster.
+Scaling up will spin more pods and scaling down with remove pods.
+A pod can contains two containers of different types but not of similar types.
+With pod we are not required to set up any thing and it establishes all the network connectivity itself when a seperate container is created inside a pod and hence pods is considered even with a single container so that its easy to scale in case of future architectural changes.
+To deploy a pod - kubectl run pod nginx --image nginx List pod - kubectl get pods